karamanolev/WhatManager2/docker/README.md

 Found at the "Userscripts" menu entry, set this up, it enhances user experience dramatically.
 Needs the Greasemonkey / Tampermonkey browser extension.

+## Management tasks, debugging

+The project name is the default `wm` in these examples.

 ### How to stop and start the app